gageracer/edithor/example/uiresult.md

 Because that was the secret she'd learned: the best part about conquering your fears isn't the absence of fear.
 Fear doesn't disappear.
 You just get braver.
 You learn to hear fear's voice and do the thing anyway.
 You learn that discomfort is growth, that risk is how you know you're alive.
 Maya still kept the original list, framed in their loft.
 A reminder of where she'd started and how far she'd come.
 Sometimes Jake would find her staring at it.
 "Proud of yourself?" he'd ask.

-**Segment 49:** (452 characters)
+**Segment 49:** (22 characters)

 "So proud," she'd say.

-Storyboard Images
+### Storyboard Images

 Image 1: The 30th Birthday Wide shot of a woman sitting alone on a modern couch in a beige, sterile apartment at night.
 City lights visible through window behind her.
 She holds a wine glass and stares at a birthday cake with candles on the coffee table, expression melancholic and thoughtful.
 The apartment is impeccably decorated but completely impersonal—nothing on the walls, neutral colors, IKEA furniture.

-**Segment 50:** (403 characters)

 Soft, dim lighting emphasizing loneliness despite material comfort.
 Color palette of beiges, grays, cool blues.
 Cinematic composition showing the emptiness of a "perfect" life.

 Image 2: The Karaoke Disaster Medium shot of woman on small dingy karaoke stage, harsh spotlight creating dramatic shadows.
 She grips microphone with white knuckles, face showing a mix of terror and determination as she sings.

-**Segment 51:** (472 characters)

 Background shows sparse crowd at small tables, a few people watching with mild interest, one person laughing.
 The staging is unglamorous—worn carpet, cheap tinsel decorations, beer signs.
 Lighting is harsh and unflattering, emphasizing her vulnerability.
 Warm tungsten stage lights contrasting with cool bar atmosphere.
 Documentary realism capturing an authentic moment of courage and failure.

 Image 3: The Conversation with Father Intimate shot across a restaurant table.

-**Segment 52:** (485 characters)

 Maya in foreground (back to camera), father facing camera in mid-ground, expression gentle and understanding.
 Between them on the table: coffee cups, the remnants of lunch, Maya's hands visible gesturing as she speaks.
 Natural restaurant lighting—soft afternoon light from windows.
 Father's face shows pride mixed with concern.
 The composition emphasizes connection and difficult conversation.
 Warm, natural color palette.
 Shallow depth of field keeping focus on the father's reaction.

-**Segment 53:** (466 characters)

 Emotional, documentary-style realism.

 Image 4: Solo Travel Freedom Wide establishing shot of Maya standing alone on a coastal cliff in Portugal, overlooking the Atlantic Ocean at golden hour.
 She has her arms spread wide, face tilted toward the sun, hair blowing in the wind.
 Small backpack at her feet.
 The landscape is dramatic—rocky cliffs, crashing waves below, endless horizon.
 She's a small figure in a vast landscape, but her posture radiates freedom and joy.

-**Segment 54:** (489 characters)

 Warm golden hour lighting, saturated blues of ocean and sky.
 Cinematic travel photography aesthetic.
 The visual representation of liberation and self-discovery.

 Image 5: Meeting Jake Medium two-shot at art gallery.
 Maya and Jake stand close together in front of a large abstract painting, bodies angled toward each other, faces in profile engaged in intense conversation.
 The painting behind them is bold and chaotic—bright reds and blues.
 Other gallery visitors are blurred in background.

-**Segment 55:** (486 characters)

 Warm gallery lighting with practical light sources—track lighting, natural light from gallery windows.
 Shallow depth of field keeping them in sharp focus.
 The chemistry is visible in their body language—leaning in, animated gestures.
 Modern romance aesthetic, intellectual and artistic.

 Image 6: The Workshop Wide shot of a workshop space.
 Maya stands at the front, facing a circle of diverse participants seated in chairs.
 Whiteboard behind her covered with written courage list items.

-**Segment 56:** (452 characters)

 Warm, inviting lighting from large warehouse windows and string lights.
 Participants are engaged—some writing, some listening intently, one wiping tears.
 The space is industrial yet welcoming—exposed brick, wooden floors, plants in corners.
 Maya's posture shows confidence grown from experience.
 Warm, hopeful color palette.
 Documentary-style composition showing community and transformation.
 The visual representation of courage shared and multiplied.

-**Segment 57:** (475 characters)

 Production Metadata

 Target Audience: Adults 25-40, people in life transitions, career changers, anyone feeling stuck or playing it safe, self-improvement enthusiasts, people seeking inspiration to make major life changes

-Hashtags: #InspirationalStory #CourageList #LifeTransformation #OvercomingFear #30ThingsChallenge #MotivationalStory #FearlessLiving #PersonalGrowth #LifeChangingDecision #BraveryStory #SelfDiscovery #ModernInspiration #CourageToChange #FindingYourself
+Hashtags: #InspirationalStory #CourageList #LifeTransformation #OvercomingFear #30ThingsChallenge #MotivationalStory #FearlessLiving #PersonalGrowth #LifeChangingDecision #BraveryStory #SelfDiscovery #ModernInspiration #CourageToChange #FindingYourself #GrowthMindset #FaceYourFears

-**Segment 58:** (290 characters)

-#GrowthMindset #FaceYourFears

 Thumbnail Prompt: Split screen showing woman's transformation—left side: timid woman in gray corporate clothes in beige apartment looking sad; right side: confident woman in colorful artistic clothes in vibrant studio with arms spread wide, joyful expression.

-**Segment 59:** (236 characters)

 Central element: worn journal labeled "Courage List" connecting both images.
 Warm inspiring lighting on right, cold neutral lighting on left.
 Aspirational aesthetic, before-and-after transformation visual, inspiring and empowering mood.

-**Segment 60:** (488 characters)

 Call to Action: